jepstein-eagle/adaptable/packages/adaptable/readme/functions/system-status-function.md

 # System Status (AdaptableFunction)

-The System Status ([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `SystemStatus`) Function is designed to help keep End Users updated with vital information about the system.
+The System Status Function is designed to help keep End Users updated with vital information about the system.

 It allows you to display a `StatusMessage` to the user containing important information.